 To use this easy marinade for pork chops, pour the mixture over the meat and marinate in the fridge for at least an hour.

-Any leftover marinade that didn’t touch the raw meat can be used to baste the pork while it’s cooking.
+Any leftover that didn’t touch the raw meat can be used to baste the pork while it’s cooking.
 We usually set aside 1/4 cup or so to use for basting.

 To prevent the risk of serious food poisoning, never reuse pork chop marinade, and don’t serve it as a sauce or dip either.